bricepepin/angular-firestype/README.md

 The mapping object `model` has two entries `messages` and `users`.
 They both represent a root collection in Firestore : /messages and /users.
 - `messages` will be instances of class `Message`, a simple custom class.
 A class is simple if it only contains basic types and no custom ones.
-- `users` is more complex one and needs to be described as a `ModelDescriptor`.
+- `users` is a more complex one and needs to be described as a `ModelDescriptor`.

  `ModelDescriptor` has the following attributes :
-- `type` : class that will be instanciated for this collection (`User*` for `users` collection).
+- `type` : class that will be instanciated for this collection (`User` for `users` collection).
  The constructor needs to be idempotent to work properly.
 - `arguments` : array of arguments names to send to the constructor.
  If this attribute is defined, the constructor will be called with the values of the arguments names *in order*.
  For exemple, documents of the collection `users` will be instanciated this way : `new User(valueOfUsername, valueOfImage)`.
  If not defined, the constructor is called without arguments, like `new Message()`.
  AngularFirestype only handle object's attributes as constructor arguments.
-Other ones needs to be optional.
+Other ones need to be optional.
 - `structure` : map of `ModelType`.
 This is the internal object description.
-AngularFirestype only needs to know about complex types and automatically handle basic types.
+AngularFirestype only needs to know about instanciated types and automatically handle basic types.
- In the case of `users`, the `structure` attribute is saying that the class `User` has a simple custom type `Address` as attribute `address`.
+ In the case of `users`, the `structure` attribute is saying that the class `User` has a custom type `Address` as attribute `address`.
 We could also have a complex custom type here and describe it like we did with the collection `users`, allowing nested custom types.
 - `subcollections` : map of `ModelType`.
 Map of the collection subcollections and their corresponding custom types.
  Works the same as `structure` but for collections instead of objects.
  For example, collection `users` have a subcollection `messages` (/users/{userId}/messages in Firestore) of custom type `Message`.
 We could also have a complex custom type here and describe it like we did with the collection `users`, allowing nested subcollections.